avanishpal143/Travel-Blog/README.md

 - **Images:** Replace placeholder images with your own high-quality visuals.
 - **Content:** Update the text in each section to reflect your personal style and experiences.
 - **Styling:** Modify the CSS in vlog.css to match your preferred color scheme and design.

-## Contributing
-If you have ideas to improve this template, feel free to contribute!
-Fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).